Dleavenworth/ImpLangCompiler/README.md

 Where the input file is a program which follows the above grammar, and the output file is any .txt file.

+There is an example input file provided in this repo, it is called main.imp.
+You can run the program with this file as the input file to see it at work.

 This project was written in Python 3.x.

 ## Limitations